 On this page you’ll find links to the early looks at some of what I’ve written plus blog posts about how I wrote the books or stories.

-The First Friday of every month I share the first line from published novels and ask if you like them enough to want to read the rest of the book.
+Around the first of every month I share the first line from published novels and ask if you like them enough to want to read the rest of the book.

 In a shameless plug, please post a review of books you’ve read.
 Even simple star reviews are extremely helpful to the author.
 Just go to Amazon or whichever online store you bought your book.